KristoferMar/Docker-Guide/README.md

 ## Commonly used docker dommands

+See all running containers <br>
+- Attach '-a' to see all containers
+<i>docker ps</i>

 Run given container <br>
-You can attach '-d' to run container in background<br>
+- Attach '-d' to run container in background<br>
+- Attach '-p 80:5000' to run container on specific port
 <b><i>docker run 'your_docker_image'</i></b>

 Stop given container <br>